liatrio/backstage-dora-plugin/README.md

   - `Recovery Time` - The average of a failed deployment to the next successful deployment
     - Regardless of configuration, includes weekends and does not subtract the holidays if set.
 - The DORA Metrics overall trend over the last 30 days
-  - The Trend is calculated on a per week basis
+  - The Trend is calculated on a per-week basis
   - If a component has gone stale or is too new, you will see a note about there not being enough data to render a trend.
   - There is an option to also show each DORA Metric as a line on the graph, a legend will appear in this case